charitymcdaniel/solar-targets-2025/README.md

   - **Scatter:** Access (x) vs. Solar (y) with **median lines**; y-axis tuned for readability.
   - **Top-10 table:** ranks countries by **Need Score** (defined below) with adjustable cutoffs.
 - **Interactivity:** Continent filter; parameter controls for access/solar thresholds.
+- **Focus countries:** From the 2022 gap analysis, we use Egypt & South Sudan (Africa) and New Zealand & Papua New Guinea (Oceania) to contrast high- vs low-access contexts within the two highest-gap continents.
 - **Data lens:** 2022 only; countries without 2022 access are excluded; solar may be missing (shown as tiny/no size).

 ---